doozr/doozr.github.io/_drafts/2016-07-13-comments-vs-self-documenting.md

     	return true
     }

-    // CalculateTax calculates tax at the specified rate if applicable, or returns 0 func (product *Product) CalculateTax(taxRate int) int {
+    // Tax calculates tax at the specified rate if applicable, or returns 0 func (product *Product) Tax(taxRate int) int {
     	if !product.IsForSale() {
     		return 0
     	}